mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

     * [Push notification channel](../push/get-started-push.md)
     * [SMS channel](../sms/get-started-sms.md)

+* The Configuration guide has been reorganized for improved readability.
+[Read more](../configuration/get-started-configuration.md)

 ## November 2022 {#november-2022}

 * Added a new page about Journey Optimizer integrations.
 [Read more](../start/ajo-integrations.md)